firefoxfoxthrot/developer-web-site/_pages/sskr-faq.md

 group threshold, count, and index, plus the member threshold, so they're the same for all the shares in a group.

-There's also checksum at the end ("toys flap solo film"), which is part of the [Uniform Resource](/ur/) specification that is used in conjunction with Bytewords: it allows for error detection when decoding the UR.
+There's also a checksum at the end ("toys flap solo film"), which is part of the [Uniform Resource](/ur/) specification that is used in conjunction with Bytewords: it allows for error detection when decoding the UR.